DesenTao/baty.net-hugo/content/post/2019/2019-10-19_deft-and-thoughts-on.md

 I put all kinds of notes into Deft.
 I used it as a kind of inbox for everything.
 It became a mess, so it fell out of favor for a while.
 I switched to using a giant notes.org file with [Capture templates](https://orgmode.org/manual/Capture.html) to make jotting something down easier.

-Re-reading Derek Sivers' post [Benefits of a daily diary and topic journals](https://sivers.org/dj) recently got me thinking that Deft would suit topic journals quite well.
+Re-reading Derek Sivers' post [Benefits of a daily diary and topic journals](https://sivers.org/dj) got me thinking that Deft would suit topic journals quite well.

 I (mostly) emptied my Deft notes folder and started fresh.
 Now, each file in my Deft notes directory is based on a single topic.
 After a couple weeks, it looks like this: